Can you really get fit after age fifty?

 Don’t use sit ups to work on your core strength.

 Overhead pressing, push ups and carrying exercises like farmers walks are core stabilizers.

-The third mistake is wasting your time in the gym.
+Mistake #3 is wasting your time in the gym.

 Don’t walk on the treadmill for 30 to 40 minutes.
 This is a waste of valuable gym time.

 Did you ever notice that the treadmill walkers or recumbent bike riders never seem to build a better physique?

 So stop embarrassing yourself.

 The key to gaining muscle mass after 50 is to lift heavy weight using your big muscles.

 Build muscle and get strong by focusing on the basic movements.
 As always, start slow to ensure you do not get hurt.

 But do the big muscle lifts to build a solid physique.
-Now get going.